-The e-Government Emerging Topics minitrack provides a home for incubating new topics and trends in e-Government research.
-E-Government as an academic field is evolving; new directions of research and practice are emerging while others are becoming accepted as foundational.
+The Digital Government Emerging Topics Mini-Track provides a home for incubating new topics and trends in Digital Government research.
+Digital Government as an academic field is evolving towards the Next Generation Digital Government; new directions of research and practice are emerging while others are becoming accepted as foundational.
+These developments take place at the crossroads of different academic disciplines and in close connection to the practices in governments around the globe.
 However, the foundations of the field still need to be spelled out more explicitly and rigorously.
-This HICSS E-Government Emerging Topics minitrack seeks submissions that contribute to the evolution of e-Government research and to the clarification of the field.
+This mini-track invites papers positioned in relation to the foundations of Digital Government contributing to the evolution of the field, to clarifications and conceptualisations or addressing novel issues, trends and uses of technology.